 If you would like to contribute to the project as a developer, follow these instructions to get started:

-- Fork the whitebox project (https://github.com/giswqs/whitebox)
+- Fork the whitebox project (https://github.com/giswqs/whitebox-python)

 - Create your feature branch (git checkout -b my-new-feature)